 MA-100.
 Fundamentals of College Algebra.
 3 Credits.

-Brief review of real numbers and variable expressions; solving equations and inequalities; linear functions; polynomials; factoring; rational expressions; rational exponents and radicals.
+Brief review of real numbers and variable expressions; solving equations and inequalities; linear functions; polynomials; factoring; rational expressions and radicals.

 MA-101.
 Precalculus.
 3 Credits.